mghotbi/DspikeIn/README.md

 - These DNA isolations served as standards to determine the appropriate spike-in volume of cells to represent 0.1-10% of a sample, as detailed in [this Nature article](https://www.nature.com/articles/s41586-021-03241-8).

 ## Bioinformatics Processing

+### Gene Marker Analysis
+- 16S rRNA and ITS rDNA gene markers were analyzed.

 ### Normalization
 - Normalization was performed for community-weighted mean ribosomal operon copy numbers.